Chhagan Bhujbal: Allegations of deteriorating law and order situation in Nashik

 Nashik known to be a peaceful district, where law and order situation has collapsed under Bhujbals' political clout.
 It is witnessing recession in all sectors.
 Daylight robberies, armed attacks, chain-snatchings and setting of two- and four-wheelers on fire have become routine.

-In view of the criticism of the home department, chief minister Prithviraj Chavan sent police commissioner Vinod Lokhande on leave for his dismal performance, while Samir Bhujbal demanded a CID probe into the collapse of law and order.
+In view of the criticism of the home department, chief minister Prithviraj Chavan sent police commissioner Vinod Lokhande on leave for his dismal performance, while Sameer Bhujbal demanded a CID probe into the collapse of law and order.
 But a senior Indian Police Service (IPS) official said that when each and every police official has been appointed on the family's recommendations, why should the home department be blamed?
 Chhagan Bhujbal must accept responsibility and initiate measures to restore the people's confidence.

 However, any direct charges against Bhujbal concerning the law and order situation in Nashik could not be matched.